vempr/vempr/README.md

-# Hi there! 👋 I'm Alex, an aspiriing web developer.
+# Hi there! 👋 I'm Alex, an aspiring web developer.

-I love to learn more about the world of web development and I hope to make it professionally one day.
-My webdev journey started in early February: It has been amazing to acquire new skills and build projects that I am passionate about. *Coming for you, backend!*
+I'm very passionate about learning more about web development and aspire to turn it into my profession one day.
+My journey in webdev started in early February, and it has been an amazing experience acquiring new skills and building projects. *Coming for you, backend!*

 - 🌱 **Currently Learning:** Advanced React Router DOM
 - ✨ **Newest Skill:** Tailwind CSS